Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 You can’t know if you like something until you try it.
 Now is the time!

 Is there something that you’ve always wanted to try but put off?
-Maybe a cooking class, an artistic endeavor, or volunteer work have always been on your “someday” list.
+Do it!
+Sign up for that cooking class, go to an open drawing studio, or volunteer for a cause that’s near and dear to you.
+Move things from your “someday” list to your “today” list.

-Give those things a try.
-You may decide it’s not for you, but you may find that the passion brewing inside you bubbles up to the surface, and you fall in love.
+But you may find that the passion brewing inside you bubbles to the surface as you recreate the perfect sketch of your model and fall in love with the process.
 You will never know until you try.

 5. Meditate on It

-Mediation is a time for self-reflection and introspection.
+Mediation provides time for self-reflection and introspection.
 It’s often used as a means of self-care but can also help you find your true path.

 6. Network with People Who Inspire You